san601/WannaGame-Freshman-2023/Your_Choice.md

 ![image](https://hackmd.io/_uploads/BJ9enRaQp.png)

-Mặc dù giải lần này đề khá khó so với freshman nhưng mình cũng đã học được khá nhiều thứ.
-Hi vọng các bạn cũng sẽ học được gì đó từ challenge này.
-Thanks for reading.
 Eventhough this challenge is quite hard for freshers but I have learnt a lot.
 Hope you guys like this writeup.
+Thanks for reading.